yonigibbs/elm-i18next-gen/README.md

 * Allow user more control over generated files (e.g. hard-coded default of "Translations" as top-level module).
 * Publish as NPM package (update instructions in readme after this done).
 * Add quickstart section to readme after available in NPM.
+* Update handling of errors in JSON: provide a list of all errors rather than fail as soon as an error is hit?

 ## Maintaining